India–Africa Forum Summit: 2015 Third India–Africa Forum Summit - New Delhi

 The third summit in a rotation basis is held in New Delhi, India from 26 to 30 October 2015.
 The 5 day summit started with consultations on official level followed by the Head of States/governments level summit on 29 October 2015 with scheduled bilateral meetings on 30 October 2015.
 This was Modi government's biggest diplomatic outreach involving delegates from a large number of African nations.

 Earlier the summit in a rotation basis was scheduled to be held in New Delhi, India in December 2014.
 But lately Syed Akbaruddin, the official spokesperson of Indian Foreign Ministry told the media that the scheduled summit postponed to 2015 and will include more no. of African leaders unlike previous two occasion where the event was restricted to only 10-15 African countries.
 In the largest-ever turnout of African leaders in India, at least 41 leaders-including South African president Jacob Zuma, Egyptian president Abdel Fattah el-Sisi, Zimbabwe president Robert Mugabe and Nigerian President Muhammadu Buhari confirmed their presence in New Delhi for the India-Africa forum summit in October 2015.

+2026 Fourth India–Africa Forum Summit - New Delhi

+The fourth India–Africa Forum Summit scheduled for 28–31 May, 2026 in New Delhi, was postponed on 21 May 2026 due to an Ebola outbreak in the Democratic Republic of the Congo.
+The joint statement by India and the African Union cited the "evolving health situation in parts of Africa" and the need to ensure full participation of African leaders.